South Africa

 Human Science Research Council, Pretoria

 The Human Sciences Research Council (HSRC) of South Africa is a statutory body, established in 1968.
-It supports development nationally, in the Southern African Development Community (SADC) and in Africa.
-It primarily conducts large-scale, policy-relevant, social-scientific projects for public-sector users, non-governmental organisations and international development agencies, in partnership with researchers globally, but specifically in Africa.
+The HSRC is the largest research institute in Africa focusing on the social sciences and humanities.
+It conducts policy-relevant, social-scientific projects for public-sector users, non-governmental organisations and international development agencies, in partnership with researchers globally, but specifically in Africa.

-The HSRC aligns its research activities and structures to South Africa’s national development priorities: notably poverty reduction through economic development, skills enhancement, job creation, the elimination of discrimination and inequalities, and effective service delivery.
+The HSRC aligns its research activities and structures to South Africa’s national and development priorities.
+It produces and disseminates knowledge that contributes to policies and programmes to alleviate poverty, reduce inequality, and stimulate innovations for employment creation.
 To address all these key priorities the HSRC has consolidated its research capabilities into the following interdisciplinary, problem-orientated, research programmes:

 In addition, a number of cross-cutting research initiatives supports the work of the HSRC as a whole, its research programmes, as well external stakeholders.
-Examples of cross-cutting units include the capacity development unit, the gender development unit and the knowledge management unit.
+Examples of cross-cutting units include the Capacity Development and Internships unit and the Impact Centre.

 The outputs of research projects include reports for users, occasional papers, and scholarly articles in peer-reviewed journals or books.